 The Haunted Mansion – The grandaddy of all that is creepy about the Disney theme parks: the more silly than scary, fantastically fun, Haunted Mansion has been beloved by park-goers for generations.
 From the Ghost Host (who lowers the safety bar for you) to the musical score (“Grim grinning ghosts come out to socialize!”) to the incredibly well-designed Doom Buggy ride vehicles (great story about how they were designed by Disney Legend Bob Gurr HERE), this attraction is practically & perfectly creepy in every way.
 The creepiest part, in my opinion, is the ghost bride in the attic whispering for you to “Huuurraaay Baaaaaaack.”
 There are differences in the attractions at the Magic Kingdom and in Disneyland Park, and the stories and exteriors of the buildings are vastly different but the end result is still the same: “Grim Grinning Ghosts” will be stuck in your head for the rest of your vacation!

 These examples are obviously just the tip of the creepy Disney iceberg.
 There are SO MANY other creepy things about Disney and the Disney theme parks (some intentional, some not so much) that I haven’t listed here.
 I could go on and on about Pinocchio’s Daring Journey in Disneyland (truly terrifying), Mr. Toad’s Wild Ride (the reason thousands of children from the 50’s up until today have trust issues…I TRUSTED my parents the first time I rode this attraction), and this guy:

+What the heck is that?!
 He’s at Animal Kingdom in the Asia section (say sorry from Phil at Ear To There Travel if you see him…he’ll know what it’s about).
 For the sake of space and your sanity, I’ll stop my list here.
 Next time you’re in one of the Disney parks, whether it’s Halloween or really any time of year, I hope you enjoy the creepiness that they have to offer!

 Do you have a favorite Disney creepy place or person that I haven’t mentioned?
 If so, I’d love to hear about it!
 Please leave your comment here, send me a Facebook message or post on my FB wall HERE, send me a Tweet HERE, or email me at firstname.lastname@example.org.
 As always, please also share this post on social media using any of the buttons on the top and the bottom of this post.